-- 24. Which of the following food provides the most protein?
+- 24. Which food provides the most protein?

 - a.
 Beans

 - b.
 Red peppers

 - c.
 Asparagus

 - d.
 Celery

 Beans are an unusual vegetable because they are in both the vegetable and protein groups.
 Beans contain protein, fiber, calcium, folic acid, and potassium.